rlivsey/merb-itunes/README.md

 ## Gotchas

 Make sure you only have one version of json_pure installed, v1.2.0 should be fine.
 Otherwise merb will load one version and dm-types etc will try and load a different one resulting in:

     FATAL: The gem dm-types (~> 0.10, runtime), [] was not found

+## Running specs

+The specs have a number of other dependencies so need installing before they will run:

+    gem install webmock

+Once the dependencies are satisfied, run the specs with:

+    rake spec